karaoke-dev/karaoke/CONTRIBUTING.md

 If you wish to:

-- provide *subjective* feedback on the game (about how the UI looks, about how the default skin works, about game mechanics, about how the PP and scoring systems work, etc.),
+- Provide *subjective* feedback on the ruleset (about how the UI looks, about how the default skin works, about ruleset mechanics, about how the PP and scoring systems work, etc.),
-- suggest a new feature to be added to the game,
+- Suggest a new feature to be added to the ruleset.
-- report a non-specific problem with the game that you think may be connected to your hardware or operating system specifically,
+- Report a non-specific problem with the ruleset that you think may be connected to your hardware or operating system specifically.

 then it is generally best to start with a **discussion** first.
 Discussions are a good avenue to group subjective feedback on a single topic, or gauge interest in a particular feature request.